Jeffjewett27/BoomerangFoo/README.md

 Boomerang Foo: Chaos Mod (BFoo for short) is a mod for the 2020 couch PvP party game *Boomerang Fu* by Cranky Watermelon.
 BFoo provides custom settings, powerup modifiers, and gamemodes.
 It is built with the [BepInEx](https://github.com/BepInEx/BepInEx/) runtime patching framework.
 The mod was originally created by @ws13sk and adapted to BepInEx by @Jeffjewett27.

-> [!IMPORTANT]
-> This mod is currently only compatible with version 1.3.4.
-The 1.3.5 patch released on March 29, 2025 has broken the mod.
-For now, you can either downpatch to v1.3.4 or disable the mod by deleting `Bepinex/plugins/BoomerangFoo/BoomerangFoo.dll`.
-I will update the mod when I have time.

 ## Installation

 1. Download `BoomerangFoo-<version>.zip` in the releases.